A semigroup-theoretic linkage theory for relative ideals: principal and canonical links: Linkage and liaison classes

-In particular, for every numerical semigroup $S$, the ideals $S$ and $K(S)$ always belong to the same $\mathcal{L}_{\mathrm{can}}(S)$-liaison class.
-Indeed, they are directly linked by $K(S)$, since
+In particular, for every numerical semigroup \(S\), the ideals \(S\) and \(K(S)\) always belong to the same \(\mathcal{L}_{\mathrm{can}}(S)\)-liaison class.
+Indeed, they are directly linked by \(K(S)\), since

-Consequently, if $S$ is not symmetric, this canonical liaison class is nontrivial.
-This shows that, in the canonical setting, the canonical ideal $K(S)$ plays the role of a universal dual object: whenever $S$ is not symmetric, it is canonically linked to $K(S)$.
+Consequently, if \(S\) is not symmetric, this canonical liaison class is nontrivial.
+This shows that, in the canonical setting, the canonical ideal \(K(S)\) plays the role of a universal dual object: whenever \(S\) is not symmetric, \(S\) is canonically linked to \(K(S)\).
+This already suggests that canonical linkage may behave quite differently from principal linkage.
+We now illustrate both cases of Theorem~\ref{thm:canonical-classes}.